The perfect surprise for a loved one

 I also worked hard to get the strong lighting just right, so that you could feel bright sunlight shining on to the leopard’s fur.
 Adding areas of shadow helped to give extra depth and dimension to the piece.

-Since the artwork was A2 in size, it meant I was able to get a lot of detail into the eyes, which helped enormously in conveying the tender emotional connection between the mother leopard and her cub.
+Since the leopard painting was A2 in size, it meant I was able to get a lot of detail into the eyes, which helped enormously in conveying the tender emotional connection between the mother leopard and her cub.
 So many different colours were used to get the depth and reflections just right.

 Framing the finished drawing